AMorgaut/grunt-wakanda/README.md

 ## Todo

 ### options
-All wakanda server command line should be managed including
+All wakanda server command line possibilities should be managed including

 * `debugger` mode (default set to `remote` to use Chrome Web Inspector)
 * custom http and https `port numbers`